James J. Phillips - Vice President for Athletics & Recreation

-James J. Phillips - Vice President for Athletics & Recreation

 In June of 2009, Phillips was asked to serve on the NCAA Champions Forum panel, a group of football coaches and athletic directors making an effort to increase the hiring and awareness of minority football coaches.
 He is a member of the NACDA Executive Committee, the NCAA Fellows Leadership Development Program, the Boards of World Sport Chicago as well as GENYOUth, and previously served on Chicago's bid committee for the 2016 Olympic Games.
 Phillips is an adjunct professor of management and organizations at Northwestern's world-renowned Kellogg School of Management, where he instructs a course in Comprehensive Perspectives for Leading a Sports Entity.
 He has previously lectured in the Northwestern School of Continuing Studies' Master's in Sports Administration program.

 Northwestern continues to be among the nation's leaders in community service under Phillips, who in 2011 oversaw the hiring of NU's first assistant A.D. for community relations.
-All of Northwestern's nearly 500 student-athletes participated in at least one philanthropic initiative last year, with the group as a whole totaling more than 5,500 hours for the fourth consecutive year.
-That emphasis on outreach has also included athletic department staff since 2012 during the annual Staff Service Day.
+All of Northwestern's nearly 500 student-athletes participated in at least one philanthropic initiative during the 2014-15 academic year, with the group as a whole totaling more than 5,500 hours for the fifth-consecutive year.
+That emphasis on outreach has also included athletic department staff since 2012 during the annual Staff Service Day in late May.

 Further improving the student-athlete experience, Phillips facilitated the 2012 institution of the unique NU For Life program managed by the assistant A.D. for career enhancement and employer relations.
 The innovative four-year program is dedicated to guiding student-athletes toward their professional passion, connecting them with desirable internship and job opportunities, and preparing them for lifelong success after their playing careers are complete.

 Phillips has pursued an aggressive plan to ensure success for Northwestern on and off the field of play, embarking on a number of major projects during his tenure.
 One of his first actions was to begin the implementation of a Department of Athletics and Recreation re-organization that was completed in January of 2009.
 The athletic department's existing infrastructure was broken into three key areas: internal, external and student-athlete welfare.